adapter-hub/xGQA/README.md

 # xGQA
 This reporistory contains the test-dev data of the paper ["xGQA: Cross-lingual Visual Question Answering"](https://arxiv.org/abs/2109.06082).

-The data builds on the work of [Hudson et al. 2019: GQA: A New Dataset for Real-World Visual Reasoning and Compositional Question Answering](https://arxiv.org/pdf/1902.09506.pdf).
+xGQA builds on the original work of [Hudson et al. 2019: GQA: A New Dataset for Real-World Visual Reasoning and Compositional Question Answering](https://arxiv.org/pdf/1902.09506.pdf).
 The training data can be downloaded [here](https://cs.stanford.edu/people/dorarad/gqa/).

 ## Overview
 The repository is structured as follows: